 Can't Find or Access the Marketplace Forum?

-Before you can access the Marketplace forum, you need a minimum post count of 250, as displayed in your User Profile, and you must have been a MacRumors member for at least 180 days (about 6 months).
-Posts in certain forums (e.g., the "Politics, Religion, Social Issues" and "Console Games" forums) do not count toward this total.
+Before you can access the Marketplace forums, you need a minimum post count of 250, as displayed in your User Profile, and you must have been a MacRumors member for at least 180 days (about 6 months).
+Posts in certain forums do not count toward this total.
 Marketplace posts do not count toward your total post count either.
-Details are in the Forum Rules.
 If you start a "for sale" thread or make other Marketplace-type posts in another forum to avoid the minimum requirements, your thread/posts will be deleted.

 The requirements for post count and length of membership are designed to limit those offering sales, purchases, or trades to members who have been around the forums enough to become known and have an investment in their MacRumors membership that they are unlikely to want to risk.
 Although new members or members with fewer posts may be perfectly responsible buyers or sellers, other members have few ways to confirm that at MacRumors.
 The lack of a post history in the discussion forums has proven to be a detriment to successful dealmaking.
 The requirement for length of membership will not be an issue for most members, but discourages rapid posting by new members who might try to build their post count to gain Marketplace access quickly.

 - Eligibility.
-To use the Marketplace forum (read threads, start threads, or post replies), you must be a forum member with user title 6502 or above, which means that you have 250 or more posts as displayed in your User Profile.
+To use the Marketplace forums (read threads, start threads, or post replies), you must be a forum member with user title 6502 or above, which means that you have 250 or more posts (messages) as displayed in your User Profile.
 This gives other members a chance to become familiar with you.
-To see your User Profile, click Quick Links -> My Profile at the top of a forum page.
+To see your User Profile, click your name and then Your Profile Page at the top of a forum page.
 You must also have been a member for at least 180 days.
+If you have enabled the "Receive an alert when you receive a new trophy" setting in your Alert Preferences then the forum system will send you an alert when you are first eligible for the Marketplace.

 - Forum rules.
-All regular Forum Rules apply to the Marketplace forum.
+All regular Forum Rules apply to the Marketplace.

 - Ownership.
 The Marketplace is for personal sales/trades of items owned by the members involved.
 You may not state that you are buying, selling, or trading on behalf of others, because it can interfere with responsibility and decision-making; YOU must be the sole party involved in the transaction with another forum member.
-You must be in physical possession of any items offered for sale at the time they are offered.
+You must be in physical possession of any items offered for sale at the time they are offered, and they must be available at the time you post.

 - Commerce.
 The Marketplace is not for commercial business.